 - Plan a year-round program to provide sporting opportunities for students across the whole year.

 - promotes the inclusion of all students regardless of the background, beliefs and/or identity

 - offers competitive pathways for students who excel

 - offers a range of sporting options and modifications to cater for different interests and abilities

-- Upskill staff responsible for the coaching or delivery of sport programs to ensure they understand the skills, rules and game play required to coach a team and assist learning.
+- Upskill staff responsible for the coaching or delivery of sports programs to ensure they understand the skills, rules and gameplay required to coach a team and assist learning.

 - Teachers are encouraged to contact